gozer/nubis-docs/RELEASING.md

 ## Process
-When it comes time to create a release; all pull-requests related to this release have been merged, the chnagelog has been generated and all tests have passed, you are ready to cut a release.
+When it comes time to create a release; all pull-requests related to this release have been merged, the changelog has been generated and all tests have passed, you are ready to cut a release.

 This is the only time you will need to operate on an origin branch directly.
 This is different from the normal pull-request based work-flow in that tags can not be associated with a pull-request.
 Also this process is described using the master branch, you may wish to use a feature branch for your release work.